-In the College of Arts and Sciences, whatever your major-from advertising to physics to urban administration-we'll fortify your education through an emphasis on innovation and entrepreneurism, and the integration of new technologies into every course of study.
-You'll be part of a community pursuing fields as diverse as communication and advertising, life sciences like biology and chemistry, fine arts, criminal justice, journalism, filmmaking, psychology, and biomedical engineering.
+In the College of Arts and Sciences, whatever your major-from applied mathematics to physics to biology-we'll fortify your education through an emphasis on innovation and entrepreneurism, and the integration of new technologies into every course of study.
+You'll be part of a community pursuing fields as diverse as biology and chemistry, psychology, and biomedical engineering.
 And you'll emerge with the broad skills and perspectives to lead and succeed in the global marketplace.